artsy/eigen/HACKS.md

   When this is merged: https://github.com/facebook/react-native/pull/30345.

   For some reason CircleCI kept giving an error when running tests `TypeError: stacktraceParser.parse is not a function`.
 Once I moved the require higher up, things started working again.

+- hardcode mapbox version to at least 6.3.0 using $ReactNativeMapboxGLIOSVersion

+  When @react-native-mapbox-gl/maps uses mapbox-ios at least 6.3.0

+  We had issues with CLLocationManagerDelegate and iOS 14.
+Methods got deprecated and mapbox-ios supports iOS 14, so we had to manually use that version.
+Normally the npm package came with an older version.